 First-party cookies are cookies set by the specific website You visit i.e. the website displayed in the URL window.

 Third party cookies are set by third party services that appear on our pages.
 They are set by the operators of that service and are not in our control.
 They are set by e.g. Twitter, Facebook and other advertisers or file sharing platforms.
 They may use the information they obtain from Your use of their cookies to track Your browser across multiple websites; to build a profile of your web surfing; or, to target advertisements which may be of particular interest to You.
+Home does not control the use of these cookies.
+You should check the relevant policy of the third party website for more information about these.

 The type of cookies used on websites can be put into 1 of 4 categories, based on the International Chamber of Commerce guide to cookie categories.